clawpack/amrclaw/examples/acoustics_1d_adjoint/README.md

 python run_adjoint_flagging.py
 ```

 This example can be run with either the regular surface-flagging technique (by using the flag2refine file) or with error-flagging (by using errf1 file).
-These options can be set by setting the flag2refine and/or flag_richardson flags in setrun.py.
+These options can be set by setting the flag_forward_adjoint and/or flag_richardson_adjoint flags in setrun.py.